Vinamilk

 Vinamilk products such as powdered milk and condensed milk are also exported to the Middle East, Cambodia, the Philippines and Australia.
 Exports accounted for $180m in 2012.

 Vinamilk's main competitors are Dutch Lady Vietnam (a division of Friesland Foods), Nestlé Vietnam, Abbott, Mead Johnson (a subsidiary of Reckitt), Friso and Nutifood.
 In September 2016, Vinamilk signed a strategic cooperation agreement with Chr.
 Hansen to develop probiotics.

 Ownership

-Vietnam's State Capital Investment Corporation (SCIC) holds 36% of the shares as of late 2017.
+Vietnam's Ministry of Construction (SCIC) holds 100% of the shares as of late 2017.
 7.58% are owned by other Vietnamese investors, of which 0.28% are owned by CEO Mai Kieu Lien.
 Foreign investors hold over 53% of the shares.